Pickpocketing: Methods

 Pickpocketing often requires different levels of skill, relying on a mixture of sleight of hand and misdirection.
 To get the proper misdirect or distraction, pickpockets will normally use the distracting environment that crowds offer or create situations using accomplices.
-Pickpocketing still thrives in Europe and other countries that are high in tourism.
-It's most common in areas with large crowds.
-Sometimes pickpockets put signs up that warn tourist to watch for pickpockets.
+Pickpocketing still thrives in areas that are high in tourism.
+It is most common in areas with large crowds.
+Sometimes pickpockets put signs up that warn tourists to watch for pickpockets.
 This causes people to worry and quickly check if their valuables are still on them, thereby showing pickpockets exactly where their valuables are.
 Once a pickpocket finds a person they want to steal from, often called a "mark" or a victim, the pickpocket will then create or look for an opportunity to steal.

 The most common methods used by modern-day pickpockets are: